jchene/42-snow-crash/level02/README.md

 - This is a Wireshark packet capture file

-- Using Kali, i download the `level02.pcap` file and open it with Wireshark
+- Using Kali, we download the `level02.pcap` file and open it with Wireshark

 - Some packages contains text data which seems to be user inputs:
 	>`levelX 'enter' ft_wandr 'delete' 'delete' 'delete' NDRel 'delete' L0L 'enter'`